World Monkey Day Seeks To Celebrate & Protect Earth’s Primates

 Japanese macaque

 Considered Old World monkeys, these fantastical animals live in the mountainous region of Japan.
-Many believe that monkeys live in warm climates, but the Japanese macaque endures cold winters where the temperatures can plummet as low as five degrees Fahrenheit.
+Many believe that monkeys live in warm climates, but the Japanese macaque endures cold winters where the temperatures can plummet as low as 5 degrees Fahrenheit.
 They do enjoy going for a dip in natural hot springs where the water can reach a balmy 104 degrees Fahrenheit.

 Mandrill